An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Methods

+In addition, we included \textit{TabPFN}~\cite{hollmann2022tabpfn,grinsztajn2025tabpfn}, a recently proposed tabular foundation model that leverages a transformer-based prior trained on a large distribution of synthetic datasets. \RW{TabPFN was evaluated strictly as an inference-only model in its pretrained form, without task-specific optimization, retraining, fine-tuning, or class-weighting modifications.
+Predictions are generated directly through a single forward pass, consistent with the intended usage paradigm of TabPFN v2.6.}

+We also incorporated \textit{TabICL}, an in-context learning framework for tabular data that builds upon the foundation model paradigm~\cite{qu2025tabicl}. \RW{Similar to TabPFN, TabICL was evaluated as an inference-only approach without parameter updates or training-time imbalance mitigation strategies such as class weighting.} TabICL performs prediction by conditioning on training examples directly at inference time, enabling strong performance without explicit parameter updates.

+\RW{Accordingly, imbalance mitigation strategies evaluated in this study apply only to trainable models (DT, RF, XGBoost, and TabNet), whereas TabPFN and TabICL are assessed exclusively within their pretrained inference regimes.}

+These additions allow for a more balanced comparison between classical learning methods, conventional DL models, and recent tabular foundation models.
+At the same time, we note that differences in training paradigms and computational characteristics should be considered when interpreting results, particularly in the context of real-world clinical deployment constraints.

-The implementation leverages PyTorch for TabResNet and TabNet, whereas Scikit-learn is used for decision trees, random forests, and XGBoost.
-For final reporting, pre-set random seeds that followed experiment numbers were to ensure reproducibility across models.
+\RW{The implementation leverages PyTorch for TabICL, TabPFN v2.6, and TabNet, whereas Scikit-learn is used for decision trees, random forests, and XGBoost.} For final reporting, pre-set random seeds that followed experiment numbers were to ensure reproducibility across models.